chengongpp/go-optimization-guide/docs/01-common-patterns/batching-ops.md

 # Batching Operations in Go

-Batching is a simple but effective way to boost performance in high-throughput Go applications.
-By grouping multiple operations into a single call, you can minimize repeated overhead—from network round-trips and disk I/O to database commits and CPU cycles.
-It’s a practical technique that can make a big difference in both latency and resource usage.
+Batching is one of those techniques that’s easy to overlook but incredibly useful when performance starts to matter.
+Instead of handling one operation at a time, you group them together—cutting down on the overhead of repeated calls, whether that’s hitting the network, writing to disk, or making a database commit.
+It’s a practical, low-complexity approach that can reduce latency and stretch your system’s throughput further than you’d expect.

 ## Why Batching Matters

-Systems frequently encounter performance issues not because individual operations are inherently costly, but because they occur in high volume.
-Each call to external resources—such as APIs, databases, or storage—introduces latency, system calls, and potential context switching.
-Batching groups these operations to minimize repeated overhead, substantially improving throughput and efficiency.
+Most systems don’t struggle because individual operations are too slow—they struggle because they do too many of them.
+Every call out to a database, API, or filesystem adds some fixed cost: a system call, a network round trip, maybe a lock or a context switch.
+When those costs add up across high-volume workloads, the impact is hard to ignore.
+Batching helps by collapsing those calls into fewer, more efficient units of work, which often leads to measurable gains in both performance and resource usage.

 Consider a logging service writing to disk: